Carrollwood, Florida

 Carrollwood is an unincorporated community in Hillsborough County, Florida, United States.
 It is part of the larger census-designated place (CDP) of Carrollwood, which also includes the neighborhood of Carrollwood Village.
-A census-designated place corresponding just to Carrollwood existed during the 1990 census, with a population of 7,195.
+As of the 2020 census, Carrollwood had a population of 34,352.

 The ZIP code for Carrollwood is 33618.

 History

 Carrollwood was founded in 1959 and was built out in the 1960s.
 The community spread westward during the 1970s and 1980s.
 The community was planned by Matt Jetton and originally developed by his land development company, Sun State Homes.
 From 1959 through 1970, more than 900 homes were built on land in the vicinity of Lake Carroll.
 Carrollwood Elementary school was constructed in 1963.
 Carrollwood was struck by a tornado outbreak, which occurred throughout Central Florida on April 4, 1966.
 As the neighboring development of Carrollwood Village was established in the early 1970s, the Carrollwood Country Club was built in 1972 and remains a popular landmark in the community today.